-The Public Works capital program includes a relocation of the public works facility, which has a gross capital cost of \$17.3 million.
-Other aspects of the capital program include stormwater management ponds and drainage for a snow dump (\$1.1 million), fleet upgrades (\$14.8 million), and brine equipment (\$350,000).
+The Public Works capital program includes the recovery of committed excess capacity with a gross capital cost of \$3.7 million.
+Other aspects of the capital program include stormwater management ponds and drainage for a snow dump (\$1.1 million) and fleet upgrades (\$17.5 million).

-Altogether, the Public Works capital program totals \$33.5 million.
+Altogether, the Public Works capital program totals \$22.3 million.
 No grants or subsidies have been identified.
-Replacement shares total \$21.3 million and account largely for the replacement portion of the facility replacement, snow dump and vehicle upgrades.
-An additional share of \$9.3 million is identified as providing benefit to development beyond 2028.
+Replacement shares total \$14.1 million and account largely for the replacement portion of the facility replacement, snow dump and vehicle upgrades.
+An additional share of \$5.3 million is identified as providing benefit to development beyond 2028.